YuxiangLiu-lyx/BlueBike/README.md

 - **Generate a City-Wide Demand Heatmap for Strategic Network Planning**: Beyond forecasting for existing stations, the second aim is to formulate a spatial prediction model to estimate potential bike demand across the Boston/Cambridge area as a whole.
 This would be then used to locate strategically appropriate sites for the expansion and/or consolidation of the network.
   - **Prediction Target**: The potential number of bike departures within a given hour from a particular geographical grid cell—for instance, a 100m x 100m cell.
-  - **Feature Engineering**: For the purpose of predicting demand at locations without previously existing stations, a rich geospatial feature set will be constructed at the level of the grid cell, which will include:
+  - **Feature Engineering**: For the purpose of predicting demand at locations without previously existing stations, a rich geospatial feature set will be constructed at the level of the grid cell, which might include(not fixed):
     - The proximity to public transit interchange points, e.g., subway and bus stops
     - Density of points of interest, e.g., restaurants, offices, and parks
     - Local demographic features, e.g., population density